tesla-software/chrome2pdf/README.md

 }
 ```

+## Known issues

+Please check [this blogpost](https://nathanfriend.io/2019/04/15/pdf-gotchas-with-headless-chrome.html) for known gotchas when creating pdf using headless Chrome.

 ## Usage

 This package depends on headless chrome.
 Install it via your package manager of choice or manually: